Bockey/semester-project2/README.md

-# Strapi application
+# Strapi for didibao site

-A quick description of your strapi application
+Strapi with products for didibao project.